 To protect yourself from a Craigslist cashier's check scam, don't accept cashier's checks.
-The best practice when using the site is to only accept cash and conduct transactions in person so you're not scammed out of your money.
+The best practice when using the site is only to accept cash and conduct transactions in person, so you're not scammed out of your money.

 What is the Craigslist Cashier's Check Scam?

 In this Craigslist cashier's check scam, buyers on Craigslist send more than the agreed-upon amount, only to ask for the extra money back or to use it to pay a third party, such as a shipping company.